rzhao97/NBA-Shots-Analysis/README.md

 <a name="description"></a>
 ## Project Description

 In the 2014-15 NBA Season, there were many shots taken throughout various games.
-What aspects affect the shot outcome?
+What shot characteristics affect the shot outcome?

-### Motivation

 The goal for basketball is to win by making more shots and scoring more points than your opponent.
 The two biggest aspects of basketball are offense and defense, offense being the points your team scores and defense being the capability of stopping the opposing team from scoring.
 In the 2014-15 NBA season, let’s see if there was a difference in the distance of the closest defender in made and missed shots.

 <a name="data"></a>
 ## Data